tezos/tezos/docs/whitedoc/michelson.rst

 Annotations
 ~~~~~~~~~~~

-Most Instructions in the language can optionally take an annotation.
+Most instructions in the language can optionally take an annotation.
 Annotations allow you to better track data, on the stack and within
 pairs and unions.